 Both options are completed through a final oral presentation and placement of the final paper in the Lindell Library.
-Additional terms beyond those in which initial course registration occurs are available through continuing registration and require payment each term of a campus access fee.
+Additional terms beyond those in which the courses are completed are available through continuing registration for up to 13 semesters at no further charge.